SitanHuang/ledg/README.md

                   --test="transfers.filter(x => x[0].match(/tassel/i)).length"
                   matches entries with transfer description /tassel/i

+                  or, using macros for the same result:
+                  --test="transDesc(/tassel/i)"

+                Macros:
+                  desc(x)
+                    x is converted to regex if not already a regex

+                  transDesc(...x)
+                    if any of the arguments match any of the transfer descriptions, return true; all arguments are converted to regex if not already in regex

+                  or(...x), add(...x), not(x)

+                  tag(...x)
+                    returns true if the entry matches every tag in the arguments;
+                    arguments are exact matches but case insensitive

+                  match(x, e)
+                    matches x to e; e is converted to regex if not already a regex

+                  attr(x, e)
+                    Example: attr('payee', /Amazon|Walmart/i)

+                    matches the attribute x to e; e is converted to regex if not already a regex

+                    this is useful as referencing local variables that an entry doesn't have can cause errors while this macro doesn't

+                  before(iso), on(iso), after(iso)
+                    iso:string -> "YYYY-MM-DD"

+                  amount(x)
+                    Example: amount('12.312 EUR') matches 12.312 EUR or 14.92 USD
+                             amount('1 USD, 0.83 EUR') matches 2 USD or 1 USD, 0.83 EUR

+                    Note: currency conversion is calculated at the date of the entry

+                    returns true if any transfer of an entry has the amount equal to x; if the transfer has a different currency, ledg will try to convert it to the same currency as x and then compare

         --period="smartdate1 [(->?|\.\.\.*| to ) smartdate2]", -Psmartdate
                 using sugarjs library to parse date interval if only one date is given, only from: will be set